madhukumarseshadri/talkweb3/README.md

 # Talkweb for python 3

-A python web framewok for building web applications rapidly.
+A python web framework for building web applications rapidly.

 It has three packages,
 1) talkweb - package to convert html to objects and work on the object tree